bromagosa/Snap4Arduino/README.md

         --rerun             Runs the last built version of Snap4Arduino, if it exists.
                             Only for desktop GNU/Linux.

-        --keeptmp           Do not remove the temporal build directory afterwards.
+        --keeptmp           Do not remove the temporary build directory afterwards.

         --pack              Compresses the resulting files into a properly named package.